863zq/863zq.github.io/Publication/biography.md

 ## Internship

-- **Intern engineer - OPPO Shenzhen (07/2018 - 08/2018):** Completed an internship at OPPO, a leading Chinese electronics corporation specializing in smartphones, headquartered in Guangdong.
-Focused on enhancing the photography capabilities through the research of deep learning-based algorithms, contributing to high-quality products to consumers.
+- **Intern engineer - OPPO Shenzhen (07/2018 - 08/2018):**

+  Completed an internship at OPPO, a leading Chinese electronics corporation specializing in smartphones, headquartered in Guangdong.

+  Focused on enhancing the photography capabilities through the research of advanced deep learning-based image recognition and segmentation algorithms, contributing to high-quality products to global consumers.

-- **Intern engineer - He Ying Shenzhen (07/2018 - 07/2018):** Engaged in an intern position at He Ying, a pioneering startup located in Shenzhen, known for its collaboration with JEEP to develop co-branded Android smartwatches.
-Played a crucial role in gathering and analyzing user experience feedback from pre-release smartwatch models, providing insightful recommendations to enhance product quality.
+- **Intern engineer - He Ying Shenzhen (07/2018 - 07/2018):**

+  Engaged in an intern position at He Ying, a pioneering startup located in Shenzhen, known for its collaboration with JEEP to develop co-branded Android smartwatches.

+  Played a crucial role in gathering and analyzing user experience feedback from pre-release smartwatch models, providing insightful recommendations to enhance product quality and user satisfaction.

-- **Student Union of Shenzhen International Graduate School (09/2017 - 10/2018):** Operated the official WeChat account, published over 100 posts that collectively received more than 50,000 views.
+- **Student Union of Shenzhen International Graduate School (09/2017 - 10/2018):**

+  Operated the official WeChat account, published over 100 posts that collectively received more than 50,000 views.

   Served as the group leader for a four-student team to Chaozhou, Guangdong (22/07/2018 - 27/22/2018).

   Conducted comprehensive investigations into the local ceramics, electronics, and tea industries, resulting in highly praised assessments.

 # NWPU (Bachelor of Engineering) 09/2013 – 06/2017